MMLANDMARKS: a Cross-View Instance-Level Benchmark for Geo-Spatial Understanding: Training Multimodal Models

 We employ a simple yet effective baseline model to learn a shared embedding space across all modalities (i.e., ground-view and aerial-view images, text, and GPS coordinates) of \dname.
 Our approach enables cross-modal retrieval via nearest neighbor search in the joint space.

 \mypar{Architecture} A dedicated encoder processes each modality.
-We use a frozen CLIP image encoder for both ground and aerial images, the corresponding frozen text encoder for Wikipedia text, and initialize a location encoder following the work from GeoCLIP~\cite{geoclip} for GPS coordinates.
-After each encoder, we add a projection head with two trainable linear layers and a \texttt{ReLU} activation in the middle, following~\cite{geoclip}.
+We use a frozen CLIP image encoder for both ground and aerial images, the corresponding frozen text encoder for Wikipedia text, and initialize a location encoder following GeoCLIP~\cite{geoclip} for GPS coordinates.
+After each encoder, we add a projection head with two trainable linear layers separated by a \texttt{ReLU} activation, following~\cite{geoclip}.
 This allows projecting modality-specific representations to a common dimensionality.

 \mypar{Loss Function} To align the modalities, we extend the InfoNCE~\cite{oord2018representation} loss to all pairwise combinations of the four modalities.
 Given a batch of matching samples across $K=4$ modalities, the loss is defined as: